C# Types (How It Works For Developers)

 In C#, value types are simple.
 When you declare a value type variable, the actual data stored is the value that you assign to the variable.
 If you change the value of one variable, it doesn't affect any other variable.

-The most common value types in C# include
+The most common value types in C# include:

-• Integers (represented by the int type)
+- Integers (represented by the

-• Floating-point numbers (represented by the "float and double types")
+type) - Floating-point numbers (represented by the

-• Boolean, which is either true or false
+types) - Boolean, which is either true or false

-Let's talk about int type first.
-A(n) int type in C# is a 32-bit data type that can store whole numbers from -2,147,483,648 to 2,147,483,647.
-Here's an example
+type in C# is a 32-bit data type that can store whole numbers from -2,147,483,648 to 2,147,483,647.
+Here's an example:

 int myInteger = 15;